 Charlotte Mason spent ten years teaching at the Davidson School in Worthing.
 During this time, she thought about the need for a richer (or more liberal) education for all children, no matter their station in life.

-Mason also worked on her popular Ambleside Geography books for more than 10 years from 1880.
+Mason also worked on her popular Ambleside Geography books for more than ten years, from 1880.

 Charlotte Mason’s Death